Hy-Vee reports 'unauthorized activity' on card-based payment-processing systems

-Hy-Vee leaders today advised customers to closely monitor payment card statements after "unauthorized activity" was detected on some of the grocery chain's payment-processing systems.
+Hy-Vee leaders on Wednesday advised customers to closely monitor payment card statements after “unauthorized activity” was detected on some of the grocery chain’s payment-processing systems.

 The investigation is focused on card transactions at fuel pumps, drive-thru coffee shops and restaurants, including Market Grilles, according to a press release.
 Those locations have different point-of-sale systems than grocery and convenience stores, which use encryption to make data unreadable.